To browse my collection of books please click on the ‘Home’ link above.

 I emerged from thirteen years of terror, abuse and also a lot of laughter in 1953 to start a new and happier life.

-This enthralling story is available as a paperback - please click here - and as an eBook - please click here.
+This enthralling story is available as a paperback - please click here.

 My book is illustrated with over sixty photographs and as many links to websites.